siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-cypress/usage.md

   },
   "record": {
      "pluginType": "cypress",
-     "dataFormat": "XML/JSON", // for xml use XML and for json use JSON “metricDefinitionId”: “Functional Tests” // Optional: If metricDefinitionId is blank then by default graph will display under Unit Tests.
+     "dataFormat": "XML", // for xml use XML and for json use JSON “metricDefinitionId”: “Functional Tests” // Optional: If metricDefinitionId is blank then by default graph will display under Unit Tests.
   }
 }
 ' \
-  --form testArtifact=@test-result/mocha.xml
+  --form testArtifact=@test-result/cypress.xml
 ```

-Payload schema
+## Payload schema

 The following shows the schema for the payload.
 Replace the angle brackets with your values for the parameters.